Sherri Lydon: Federal judicial service

 On September 12, 2019, President Donald Trump announced his intent to nominate Lydon to serve as a United States district judge of the United States District Court for the District of South Carolina.
 On October 15, 2019, her nomination was sent to the Senate.
 President Trump nominated Lydon to the seat vacated by Judge A. Marvin Quattlebaum Jr., who was elevated to the United States Court of Appeals for the Fourth Circuit on September 4, 2018.
 On October 16, 2019, a hearing on her nomination was held before the Senate Judiciary Committee.
-On November 7, 2019, her nomination was reported out of committee by a 18–4 vote.
+On November 7, 2019, her nomination was reported out of committee by an 18–4 vote.
 On December 4, 2019, the United States Senate invoked cloture on her nomination by a 79–14 vote.
 On December 5, 2019, her nomination was confirmed by a 76–13 vote.
 She received her judicial commission on December 10, 2019.